modimod/angular2-newpriceupdate/README.md

     php -S localhost:8000

-I don't use a build-tool yet, so copy this to terminal:
+I don't use a build-tool yet, so copy this to terminal (command-group by command-group):

     cd $DIR/angular2-newpriceupdate
     rm -rf depl